 Dedicated on January 9, 1931, the World War Memorial Building was a joint city-county community center.
 Upon completion, it contained the largest convention hall in the state, along with a first-class gymnasium.
 Space was reserved in the basement for the future addition of a swimming pool, but its unconfirmed if this was ever achieved.
 The Art Deco-style building deployed the most modern construction techniques of the time, from its heating system to its steel frame supporting 700,000 bricks.

 The World War Memorial Building is a historic community center located on 6th Street in downtown Bismarck, immediately north of the Belle Mehus Auditorium.
-It should not be confused with the similarly named Liberty Memorial Building, both of which are often referred to simply as “Memorial Building” by the local public.
-A memorial building commemorating World […][Read more about World War Memorial Building]
+It should not be confused with the similarly named Liberty Memorial Building, both of which are locally referred to simply as “Memorial Building.”
+A memorial building commemorating World War I veterans was […][Read more about World War Memorial Building]

 Opened in 2008, Cedric Theel’s new facility is quite a step up from their...

 Located in downtown Bismarck, the towering Radisson Hotel originally opened as the Sheraton Galleria...